imagej/imagej.github.io/README.md

 ## Sidebox

 A sidebox can be added to the left or right side of your page.
-Specify either the `sidebox-right` or `sidebox-left` and provide the box content:
+Specify either `sidebox-right` or `sidebox-left` and provide the box content:

 ```
 {% include sidebox-right content="Hey this is the sidebox-right style!" %}